cclljj/AnySense_7688/APP/LASS7688/README.md

    ```

 Then, the script will install and configure everything.
 The system will reboot after the installation is done, and hopefully the system will start to upload data to the backend database.

+## How to re-install the codes?

+Please use the designated account/password to login the system, and remove the existing project source codes: